leanprover-community/blog/posts/month-in-mathlib-nov-2021.md

   - [PR #10249](https://github.com/leanprover-community/mathlib/pull/10249) Define the exponent of a group

 * Sheafification.
+  This series of PRs constructs the sheafification of presheaves with respect to a Grothendieck topology on a category.
-  An important building block in setting up for algebraic geometry, as well as a requirement for the Liquid Tensor Experiment (LTE).
+  It is an important building block in setting up algebraic geometry, as well as a requirement for the Liquid Tensor Experiment (LTE).
   - [PR #10284](https://github.com/leanprover-community/mathlib/pull/10284) `P⁺` for a presheaf `P`.
   - [PR #10297](https://github.com/leanprover-community/mathlib/pull/10297) If `P` is a sheaf, then the map from `P` to `P⁺` is an isomorphism.